 Homepage image: Kalila and Dimna, in Arabic, Syria?, 1354.
 Bodleian Libraries, University of Oxford, MS. Pococke 400, fol.
 75b

 Upper image: Kennicott Bible, scribe: Moses ibn Zabara, artist: Joseph ibn Hayyim, commissioner: Isaac, son of Solomon di Braga, Corunna, Spain, 1476.
 Bodleian Libraries, University of Oxford, MS. Kennicott 1, fol.
 7b

 Lower image: Holkham Hebrew Bible, Naples, printed by Joshua Solomon Soncino, 1491 or 1492.
 Bodleian Libraries, University of Oxford, Holk. c.1, title page

 Funding for this article was provided by a grant from the Henry Luce Foundation.

 About the Author

-Elizabeth Kirkland Cahill, co-author with Joseph Papp of Shakespeare Alive!, is a 2010 graduate of the Yale Divinity School and a frequent contributor.
+Elizabeth Kirkland Cahill, a frequent contributor, is the co-author (with Joseph Papp) of Shakespeare Alive! and a 2010 graduate of Yale Divinity School.